w-e-w/embedding-inspector/README.md

 Examples:

+Eval "v*2" multiplies by 2, increasing the strength of the embedding

 Eval "v-torch.min(v)" shifts all numbers up to the positive range, seems to have no effect.

 Eval "torch.relu(v)" zeroes all negative numbers.